 Muscles worked: Erectors, lats, traps, glutes, hamstrings, and core

-It might sound dangerous or risky to place heavy loads on your back, but like all exercises, rack pulls are safe if you do them right and with an appropriate weight.
+Benefits: It might sound dangerous or risky to place heavy loads on your back, but like all exercises, rack pulls are safe if you do them right and with an appropriate weight.
 And if you do, the benefits are many—rack pulls are arguably the best exercise for isolating your back muscles from your leg muscles, which can lead to greater strength and muscle increases.
 Rack pulls are often used to help athletes overcome a deadlift plateau and improve their lockout.

-1. Setup: You’ll need a power rack in addition to your barbell and weight plates.
+1. You’ll need a power rack in addition to your barbell and weight plates.
 You can also use jerk blocks or stacks of 45-pound bumper plates, but a power rack works best.
 Set up the bar so it rests at your sticking point in the deadlift.
 For most people, this is just below or just above the knee.

-5. Finish: You can reset in between each rack pull rep. It’s probably a good idea if you’re going heavy.
+5. You can reset in between each rack pull rep. It’s probably a good idea if you’re going heavy.

 rack pull

-If you don’t have a barbell and a set of weight plates—or you just want to add some variety to your back workout routine—try these dumbbell back exercises.
+Expert tip: If you don’t have a barbell and a set of weight plates—or you just want to add some variety to your back workout routine—try these dumbbell back exercises.
 Dumbbells are a super-effective tool for adding muscle to your back, as they often allow for greater muscle contraction and isolation than a barbell.

 RELATED: Best Adjustable Dumbbells

-Single-Arm Rows
+Single-Arm Row

-One-arm rows are a great addition to any back workout.
+One-arm dumbbell rows are a great addition to any back workout.
 It’s a classic movement that’ll never go out of style: These are a mainstay in bodybuilding routines and a fantastic accessory for CrossFit, weightlifting, and powerlifting routines.

 Muscles worked: Lats, biceps, traps, delts, and core